Using Application Audit

 Data Load History

-View successful and unsuccessful Data Integration - Data Load Rule processes.
-Access the Data Load History page by navigating to Maintenance > Application Audit > Data Load History.
+View Data Load Rule process statuses by navigating to Maintenance > Application Audit > Data Load History.

 Data Load Rule - Select the Data Load Rule for which you would like to view report log information.

-Type- Select to view audit log data for all data loads, those that failed, or those that were successful.
+Type - Select to view audit log data for all data loads, both successful and unsuccessful.

 The following fields in the grid are described: